dehydrator

 - Runs as a hook script for all certificate requests made via dehydrated,

-selecting and running other hook scripts as appropriate
+selecting and running other hook scripts as appropriate.

 - Distributes certificates using ssh/rsync, optionally runs a command on